gdupont1/rodin-hs/rodin-tex/README.md

-`rodinapi-tex` -- A [Rodin API](https://github.com/gdupont1/rodinapi) extension for exporting Event-B structures to LaTeX
+`rodin-tex` -- A Rodin API extension for exporting Event-B structures to LaTeX

 # Synopsis

-`rodinapi-tex` is a [Rodin API](https://github.com/gdupont1/rodinapi) extension providing modules for exporting Event-B structures to LaTeX code.
+`rodin-tex` is a Rodin API extension providing modules for exporting Event-B structures to LaTeX code.

 The API can, among other things, "pretty-print" Event-B formulas to LaTeX with the correct symbols, and it can export components to complete files that can be imported using the `listings` LaTeX package.